General principles

 Resume for the discharged soldier

 Freshly discharged from the IDF?
-Now it's starting!
+Now it begins!
 The period of your real life.
-So you think about your future and rightly so.
-The first step - writing a resume.
-What you have done so far comes down to studies, military / national service, and some temporary work and therefore, you feel that you have nothing to write in a certificate.
+So you are thinking about your future and rightly so.
+The first step – writing a resume.
+What you have done so far amounts to studies, military/national service, and some temporary work, and therefore, you feel that you have nothing to write in a resume document.

 It's OK!
 Nor does anyone expect you to have as diverse and productive work experience as an adult.
 Since military service is the main experience you have gained - indicate in the resume skills you have acquired in the army related to the position you are interested in.